Aarongeolab/Zekes-Basin-ECOMETAB/README.md

 - Air pressure: Retrieved from Wilmington International Airport (ILM), ~20 mi from study site, via Iowa Environmental Mesonet ASOS-METAR data export system.
 Notably, historical sea level pressure public data for this study site is sparse; however as a physical driver of water quality this parameter exhibits less spatial variability than wind speed/air temp.
 ## Methods

-Net ecosystem metabolism (NEM), gross primary production (Pg), and total respiration (Rt) were calculated using the `ecometab` function from the `SWMPr` R package (called from Python via `rpy2`). `ecometab` implements the Odum open-water method (Odum, 1956).
+Net ecosystem metabolism (NEM), gross primary production (Pg), and total respiration (Rt) were calculated using the `ecometab` function from the `SWMPr` R package (called from Python via `rpy2`). `ecometab` (Beck, 2016) implements the Odum open-water method (Odum, 1956).
 It employs the diel pattern of dissolved oxygen, corrected for air-water gas exchange (via wind speed and barometric pressure) and site-specific solar day length (from latitude/longitude/timezone), to partition net O2 flux into daytime production and nighttime respiration values.

 - **Latitude / Longitude**: `33.954680, -77.934807`
 - **Timezone**: `America/New_York`